PyCQA/isort/docs/configuration/options.md

 ## Append Only

-Only adds the imports specified in --add-imports if the file contains existing imports.
+Only adds the imports specified in --add-import if the file contains existing imports.

 **Type:** Bool
 **Default:** `False`